 Jackson’s explicit willingness to treat Rodman differently to optimize his performance and long-term engagement is a perfect illustration of team fit.
 Counterintuitively, “fit” is not about hiring very similar people.
 Nor is it about forcing people to conform to a rigid system.
 Someone “fits” a team when they bring the exact different ingredient that completes the recipe.
 Dream Teams are comprised of people with different talents, personalities, passions, backgrounds, and beliefs.
 And, they are led by a coach/leader who is not afraid of diversity and can inspire commitment to a common goal.
 Jackson was willing to add the very different, missing ingredient and he provided the space and flexibility for Rodman to be himself.
 He also trusted the rest of the team to welcome Rodman into the fold.

 Leadership Takeaway: Team fit is about understanding and embracing people’s differences and creating alignment between the team’s strengths and strategic objectives.
 It is based on the belief that the whole is greater than the sum of its parts.

 Interested in creating your own Dream Team?
 As an elite Certified Partner of the Predictive Index, we have a brand-new offering that helps leaders build teams that excel and achieve greatness.
 Specifically, we can help you objectively understand your talent relative to the work you need done.
 This “people + work” view of your team will transform your ability to coach and optimize performance.
-Let me know if you would like to schedule a free 90-minute Talent Strategy Session so we can show you how it works.
+If you’re interested in learning more, contact us today.

 For more on team building, read “Make sure to be ‘brilliant at the basics'” from Leadership Consultant Mandy Haskett.